junebloom/junebloom.github.io/src/content/blog/write-a-vdom.md

 - and there is an **algorithm**, which takes the VDOM tree and turns it into actual DOM nodes for the browser to render.

 Constructing a VDOM tree should be _fast_.
-The idea is that we can just re-compute the entire VDOM every time something on the page changes, and then the algorithm we write will figure out the minimal number of steps required to update the actual DOM to match.
+The idea is that we can just re-compute the entire VDOM every time something on the page changes, and then our algorithm will figure out an efficient way to update the actual DOM to match.

 ### The VDOM Tree